 Research Issues in Applied Linguistics (RIAL) (MA in TESOL, Hong Kong)

-Gender, language and discourse; Harry Potter and boys' literacies; multimodality; language and gender in African contexts; the representation of gender and sexuality in children's fiction and in language textbooks; co-supervision practices
+Gender, language and discourse; Harry Potter and children's (especially boys') literacies; language and gender in African contexts; the representation of gender and sexuality in children's picturebooks and in language textbooks; gender and sexuality in the language classroom.

 Jane was the Director of Studies of the PhD in Applied Linguistics by Thesis and Coursework programme 2000-2012.
 Her main research interest is discourse, language and gender.
 She teaches mainly in the area of language and gender.
 From 1988 until 1991 Jane was a tutor in the Institute for English Language Education, Lancaster University .